 If you are looking for some great ideas on how to create an amazing fairy garden, you have come to the right place.

-Whether you create them in containers, flower beds, or at the base of a tree, fairy gardens add a whimsical touch of fantasy to any place in your home and garden.
+Whether you create them in containers, flower beds or at the base of a tree, fairy gardens add a whimsical touch of fantasy to any place in your home and garden.

 Why are Fairy Gardens so popular?

-Fairy Gardens have been around for decades but over the recent years they have gained a lot of popularity because of an increased interest in fairies.
+Fairy Gardens have been around for ages but over the recent years they have gained a lot of popularity again because of an increased interest in fairies.
 Being able to create a tiny home in amongst your garden to attract such tiny beings, is magical.
 The thought of a beautiful fairy visiting and feeling comfortable enough to set up home in your garden, brings a warm and enchanted feeling.

 Fairy Gardens are popular because they so easy to make, can be as simple or as detailed as you like and can be put almost anywhere.
 They are a fun way to encourage children outside and on top of all this, a fairy garden is a wonderful project that the family can be part of.